Dmitry Varats

-Dmitry Varats (born December 8, 1988) is a Featherweight Belarusian Muay Thai kickboxer.
+Dmitry Varats (born December 8, 1988) is a Belarusian featherweight Muay Thai kickboxer.

 Career

 October 11, 2014 in Russia W5 Grand Prix, Dmitry Varats defeated Sergey Kulyaba win the 2014 W5 Grand Prix -66 kg tournament Championship belt.

+On December 28, 2015, Varats took part in a 4 man tournament for the TOP KING World series -70kg title.
+In the semifinals he defeated Kem Sitsongpeenong by first round technical knockout and in the final he defeated Khayal Dzhaniev by extension round decision to capture the title.

 October 29, 2016 in Pattaya, Thailand Topking World Series 8, Final, Dmitry Varats defeated Khayal Dzhaniev via extra round decision to win the Toking World Series -70 kg tournament Championship belt.

+On May 25, 2019, at Glory of Heroes 38, Varates faced Qiu Jianliang for the ISKA World Junior Lightweight title.
+He lost the fight by TKO, after Varats withdrew from the bout at the end of the second round.

+On December 14, 2019, Varats defeated Morgan Adrar by decision in the semifinals of the Golden Fight Tournament.
+In the finals he defeated Saengsam by first round knockout.

+Varats faced Buakaw Banchamek at World Fight Tournament in Phnom Penh, Cambodia on July 6, 2022.
+He lost the fight via unanimous decision.